elstr/grpc-game/README.md

 **Step 1**: create a `ManagedChannel` using a `ManagedChanelBuilder` to build a channel that connects to the given host and port.

 Once you have channel, you can create a client for a service defined in a .proto file.
 We only have one service defined and it is called TicTacToe.
+The clients are called stubs and only need a channel.
+All calls are send over that channel.

 **Step 2**: create a blocking stub using the `TicTacToeGrpc.newBlockingStub()` class and call `testConnection()` on that stub.
 This will execute a call to the server!